The Voice Portugal: Season 3 (2025)

 In March 2025, it was announced that of the coaches from the second season, only Carreira and Ralph would return.
 At the same time, Liz was announced to join the panel along with debuting coach Gisela João.
 The season premiered on 20 July with Furtado as the host and Maria Petronilho as the backstage host.
 On 24 August, D'Anto from Team Gisela won the competition, marking Gisela João's first win as a coach.
 With D'Anto's win, João became the sixth coach on all variations of the Portuguese versions of The Voice to win on his/her debut season following Ralph, Zambujo, Daniel, Vaz Maia, and Miguel Cristovinho (with the latter three doing so on the kids version); however, João became the first female coach in the show's history to accomplish this.

+Season 4 (2026)

+In June 2026, it was announced that Carreira, Ralph, Liz, and João would all return for the fourth season.
+The season premiered on 12 July with Furtado and Petronilho remaining as the host and backstage host, respectively.